aptos-labs/aptos-core/developer-docs-site/docs/tutorials/build-e2e-dapp/6-handle-tasks.md

 };
 ```

-**This part is a bit confusing so bear with me!**
+**This part is a bit confusing, so stick with us!**

 Tasks are stored in a table (this is how we built our contract).
-To fetch a table item (i.e a task) we need that tasks table handle.
-We also need the `task_counter` in that resource so we can loop over and fetch the task that the task_id matches the task_counter.
+To fetch a table item (i.e a task), we need that task's table handle.
+We also need the `task_counter` in that resource so we can loop over and fetch the task with the `task_id` that matches the `task_counter`.

 ```js
 const tableHandle = (TodoListResource as any).data.tasks.handle;
 const taskCounter = (TodoListResource as any).data.task_counter;
 ```

-Now that we have our tasks table handle and our task_counter variable, lets loop over the `taskCounter` .
-We define a `counter` and set it to 1 (as the task_counter / task_id) is never less than 1.
+Now that we have our tasks table handle and our `task_counter` variable, lets loop over the `taskCounter` .
+We define a `counter` and set it to 1 as the task_counter / task_id is never less than 1.

-We loop while the `counter` is less then the `taskCounter` and fetch the table item and push it to the tasks array.
+We loop while the `counter` is less then the `taskCounter` and fetch the table item and push it to the tasks array:

 ```js
 let tasks = [];